Speakeasy provides free, confidential, one-on-one peer support for UBC students and staff facing a wide variety of challenges.

 Drop-in sessions and appointments take place with our Peer Support volunteers.
 They are highly trained in active listening skills, offering referrals and general mental health competency to support students and faculty members on a wide variety of issues.
 Volunteers are also prepared to enact emergency procedures if necessary to ensure safety of students using the service.

-Spread the Speakeasy word
+Joining the Speakeasy team

 Part of Speakeasy’s job is to connect people with resources, so here’s our big list of resources.